-- (5) Inspections and monitoring undertaken before the departure of a train or en route are generally performed by operational staff of the railway undertakings or infrastructure managers, following the process described in their safety management system in accordance with Article 4(3) of Directive 2004/49/EC. - (6) The railway undertakings or the infrastructure managers should ensure, through their safety management system, the control of all risks related to their activity, including the use of contractors.
-To this end, a railway undertaking should rely on contractual arrangements involving entities in charge of maintenance for all wagons it operates.
+- purpose should be part of its assessment for a safety authorisation under Article 12 of Directive (EU) 2016/798. - (5) Inspections and monitoring undertaken before the departure of a train or en route are generally performed by operational staff of the railway undertakings or infrastructure managers, following the process described in their safety management system in accordance with Article 4(3) of Directive (EU) 2016/798. - (6) The railway undertakings or the infrastructure managers should ensure, through their safety management system, the control of all risks related to their activity, including the use of contractors.
+To this end, a railway undertaking should rely on contractual arrangements involving entities in charge of maintenance for all vehicles it operates.
 This could be a contract between the railway undertaking and the entity in charge of maintenance or a chain of contracts involving other parties, such as the keeper.
-These contracts should be consistent with the procedures outlined by a railway undertaking or an infrastructure manager in its safety management system, including for the exchange of information. - (7) In accordance with Directive 2004/49/EC, a certificate for an entity in charge of maintenance (ECM certificate) is valid throughout the Union.
+These contracts should be consistent with the procedures outlined by a railway undertaking or an infrastructure manager in its safety management system, including for the exchange of information. - (7) In accordance with Directive (EU) 2016/798, a certificate for an entity in charge of maintenance (ECM certificate) is valid throughout the Union.
 Certificates issued by bodies in third countries appointed under equivalent criteria and meeting equivalent requirements to those contained in this Regulation should normally be accepted as being equivalent to the ECM certificates issued in the Union. - (8) The assessment by a certification body of an application for an ECM certificate is an assessment of the applicant's ability to manage maintenance activities and to deliver the operational functions of maintenance either by itself or through contracts with other bodies, such as maintenance workshops, charged with delivering these functions or parts of these functions. - (9) A system of accreditation should provide a tool for managing risks by assuring that accredited bodies are competent to carry out the work they undertake.
 Furthermore, accreditation is regarded as a means to secure national and international recognition of ECM certificates issued by accredited bodies. - (10) In order to have a system allowing certification bodies to perform checks on certified entities in charge of maintenance across the Union, it is important that all bodies able to award certificates to any entity in charge of maintenance (the 'certification bodies') should cooperate with each other in order to harmonise approaches to certification.
-Specific requirements for accreditation should be developed and approved in line with the provisions of Regulation 765/2008. - (11) To evaluate the certification process set out in this Regulation, it is important that the European Railway Agency (the Agency) oversees the development of the system of certification.
+Specific requirements for accreditation should be developed and approved in line with the provisions of Regulation (EU) 765/20082. - (11) To evaluate the certification process set out in this Regulation, it is important that the European Union Agency for Railways (the Agency) oversees the development of the system of certification.
 To be able to perform this function, the Agency needs to collect information on the nature of the certification bodies active in this field and the number of certificates issued to entities in charge of maintenance.
-It is also important for the Agency to facilitate coordination of the certification bodies. - (12) Regulation (EC) No 653/2007 on the use of a common European format for safety certificates and application documents in accordance with Article 10 of Directive 2004/49/EC of the European Parliament and of the Council and on the validity of safety certificates delivered under Directive 2001/14/EC provides the standard format for safety certificates.
-This format must be updated to include further information on entities in charge of maintenance.
-Regulation (EC) No 653/2007 should therefore be amended accordingly.
+It is also important for the Agency to facilitate coordination of the certification bodies.